elie222/inbox-zero/README.md

 ## About

-Inbox Zero is an open-source email app whose goal is to help you reach inbox zero fast with AI assistance.
+Syncade is an open-source email app whose goal is to help you reach inbox zero fast with AI assistance.

 ## Demo Video